jbetancur/flexybox/README.md

 # Flexy Box

-a simple lightweight cross browser flex grid framework written in SCSS
+A simple lightweight cross browser flex grid framework written in SCSS.
+Take the guess work out of CSS3 Flex Box and use Flexy Box to create modern fluid page layouts.

 ## Live Demo
 http://flexybox-docs.pubstorm.site/

 ## Feature Roadmap
+* offsets
-* Offsets
+* non-prefix version

-## Supported Browsers
+## Supported Browsers (CSS)
+Flexy Box CSS is prefixed and tested for the following browsers.
+If are loading the scss directly (webpack, gulp, etc) then you will need to ensure that you create a task to auto prefix.

-* Chrome
+* Chrome *
-* Firefox
+* Firefox *
-* Safari
+* Safari *
-* Edge
+* Edge *
 * IE 10 & 11
 * Opera 12.1+
-* iOS
+* iOS *
-* Android
+* Android *

 ## CodePen
 http://codepen.io/johnnyazee/pen/AXoWkm